website design and seo

 Site Structure

 Mapping out site structure ahead of time is important because it allows you to plan internal links, make sure everything is arranged logically, and avoid randomly adding pages outside your set structure.
-A content inventory is also very helpful at this stage so that everyone knows where things fall in the hierarchy.
+A content inventory is also beneficial at this stage so that everyone knows where things fall in the hierarchy.
 A solid site structure hierarchy may look like this:

 link-pyramid